JavaIsNotHard/Notes/devops/Computer Network/DNS namespace/DNS resource record.md

-contains the following four tupes
+contains the following four tuples
 (Name, Value, Type, TTL)

 based on the Type we determine what Name and Value is